kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption id="phone-signature-caption"><strong>Figure 2 — An N-like cell followed by AW-like cells.</strong> The view pools native 20 ms states into overlapping 100 ms cells.
 The selected L2 window is nearest to <code>N</code>; the following windows are nearest to <code>AW</code>.
 These similarities are not probabilities or phone boundaries. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question&amp;phone=1&amp;kind=encoder&amp;layer=2&amp;position=18">Open the full Phone Signature sequence</a>.</figcaption>
 </figure>

 In the same question, encoder L2 shows an `N → AW`-like run shortly before Whisper's model-derived interval for `now`.
-Put beside `brother → who`, this suggests a useful experiment: cross clear versus ambiguous audio with supportive versus conflicting context, then watch where the balance between acoustic evidence and language association changes.
+Put beside `brother → who`, it reveals the two signals I am most interested in: language association near the decoder surface and phonetic evidence deeper in the encoder.

 This is the model's limbo in my metaphor: familiar language is still visible, but it may be a projection doing a different job at that depth.